SIELOnline/libAcumulus/readme.md

 ------------
 This library is still under development and will:

- - where necessary be adapted to changes in fiscal rules.
+ - where necessary, be adapted to changes in fiscal rules.
- - where necessary be adapted to work with even more webshop packages.
+ - where necessary, be adapted to work with even more webshop packages.
  - be extended with new features.
- - where possible and useful be further abstracted.
+ - where possible and useful, be further abstracted.

-In doing so, backwards compatibility is a consideration but not a must.
-Because the web shop plugins are delivered with this library this is no problem for the users, However, developers that are developing their own software on top of this library should carefully check new releases for backwards incompatibilities.
+In doing so, backwards-compatibility is a consideration but not a must.
+Because the web shop plugins are delivered with this library, this is no problem for the users.
+However, developers that are developing their own software on top of this library should carefully check new releases for backwards incompatibilities.